 Please download lab materials

-from our QQ group if you don't have one.
+lab05.zipfrom our QQ group if you don't have one.

 In this lab, you have one task:

-directory.Submission: As instructed above, you just need to submit your answer for problems described in section 3 to our OJ website.
+lab05.py, which is distributed as part of the lab materials in the code directory.Submission: As instructed above, you just need to submit your answer for problems described in section 3 to our OJ website.
 You may submit more than once before the deadline; only the final submission will be scored.
 See lab00 for more instructions on submitting assignments.

 Readings: You might find the following reference to the textbook useful: